WellthCare

 1. Confirm your status: Do you have active employer coverage, and is it primary or secondary to Medicare?

-2. Pick your path: Are you enrolling through the IEP (turning 65) or the SEP (losing active coverage after 65)?
+2. Pick your path: Are you enrolling through the IEP (turning 65) or the SEP (losing coverage after 65)?

 ← Back to Blog